 Facilities in the Iracambi Rainforest Conservation and Research Center include accommodation for 28 researchers, volunteers and visitors, classroom/computer lab, field laboratory, our multi-use Forest House, restaurant, forest nursery, system of forest trails and a GIS.

-Isadora oversees our institutional relationships, including fundraising, communications and marketing, from her home in São Paulo, bringing her many talents and wide range of interests to bear on the challenges of working with a remote rainforest NGO.
+Isadora oversees our institutional relationships, including fundraising, marketing and managing partnerships, from her home in São Paulo.
 Design, innovation, organization, and collaboration are just some of the many strengths that underpin her work and contribute greatly to the efficiency and happiness of the Iracambi team.
-She holds a degree in human sciences, a Masters in Science, Technology and Society, and is a staunch advocate of women's issues.

 Robin Le Breton